GrzegorzBiegaj/TaskManager/README.md

 2. Install carthage: brew install carthage
 3. Update carthage dependecies in project folder: carthage update --platform iOS

+NOTE: How to store the files on the simulator:
+1. During the app start documents directory path is shown on the output
+2. Copy the files to that folder

 ## Architecture

 ### Modified MVC